diku-dk/futhark/docs/man/futhark-test.rst

 the test cases by a line containing just ``==``.
 The format of a test case is as follows::

-  [compiled] input {
+  [compiled|nobench|notravis] input {
     values...
   }
   output { values... } | error: regex

 If ``compiled`` is present before the ``input`` keyword, this test case will never be passed to the interpreter.
 This is useful for test cases that are annoyingly slow to interpret.
+The ``nobench`` keyword is for data sets that are too small to be worth benchmarking, and only has meaning to futhark-bench(1).
+The ``notravis`` keyword is used by the ``--travis`` option (see below).

 After the ``input`` block, the expected result of the test case is written as either another block of values, or an expected run-time error, in which a regular expression can be used to specify the exact error message expected.
 If no regular expression is given, any error message is accepted.
 If neither ``output`` nor ``error`` is given, the program will be expected to execute succesfully, but its output will not be validated.

 Alternatively, instead of input-output pairs, the test cases can simply be a description of an expected compile time type error::